agentsofthesystem/AgentSmith/README.md

 [here](./docs/getting-started.md).

 # Future Work

+I have identified work I intend to do for the future and could use help with in the "Future Work" section.
+Please create an issue for ideas.
+I also wanted to share, what I don't intend to do as well so that is also clear.

 There will always be room for improvements, but here are some goals the author has to improve behavior and usability
 overall: